 The glycemic index (GI) measures how fast the carbohydrate in a food breaks down into sugar in the body.
 In general, foods with a higher GI should be avoided as they cause spikes in insulin levels.
 However, some healthy foods like carrots and watermelon have high GI scores, but contain only moderate amounts of quickly digested carbohydrates and a lot of slow-digesting fiber or water.
 That’s the book’s authors advise paying more attention to a food’s glycemic load (GL), which takes into account both the quality and quantity of carbohydrate in a food.

-If you replace high-GL foods with the lower-GL alternatives below, you can reduce triglycerides, raise HDL, and cause less abnormal inflammation.
+If you replace high-GL foods with the lower-GL alternatives below, you can reduce triglycerides, raise HDL, and cause less abnormal inflammation, as you can see in this beyond diet review below.

 Low GL (score of 1 to 10): Most vegetables, most beans, most fruits, most dairy products, pasta cooked al dente, nuts, bran cereals, dense and chewy bread like German pumpernickel, barley, popcorn, wheat tortillas, tomato juice, hummus, and soy milk.